OfficeDev/office-js-docs-pr/docs/design/ux-design-patterns.md

 Use the UX design patterns project to:

-* Leverage solutions to common customer scenarios.
+* Apply solutions to common customer scenarios.
 * Apply design best practices.
-* Apply [Office UI Fabric](https://dev.office.com/fabric/getting-started/) components and styles.
+* Incorporate [Office UI Fabric](https://dev.office.com/fabric/getting-started/) components and styles.
 * Build add-ins that visually integrate with the default Office UI.

 ## Using the UX design patterns

-You can use the [UX designer specifications](https://github.com/OfficeDev/Office-Add-in-Design-Patterns/blob/master/Patterns/Source%20Files) as a guide when you create your own UX design, or you can add the source code directly to your project.
+You can use the [UX designer specifications](https://github.com/OfficeDev/Office-Add-in-Design-Patterns/blob/master/Patterns/Source%20Files) as a guide when you create your own UX design, or you can add the [source code](https://github.com/OfficeDev/Office-Add-in-UX-Design-Patterns-Code/tree/master/templates) directly to your project.
 To add the source code:

 1. Clone the [UX design patterns for Office Add-ins project repo](https://github.com/OfficeDev/Office-Add-in-UX-Design-Patterns-Code "UX design patterns for Office Add-ins project").
 2. Copy the [assets folder](https://github.com/OfficeDev/Office-Add-in-UX-Design-Pattern-Code/tree/master/assets), and the code folder for the individual pattern you choose to your add-in project.